augustebaum/RL-hospital/README.md

 ## Modelling

-This is a discrete-time problem.
+This is modelled as a discrete-time problem.

 At each time step:
-- One or more patients can arrive at the hospital, and state the kind of needs they have.
+- One patient (no more) may arrive at the hospital, and declare the severity of their ailment (in the form of an Int).
 The agent immediately dispatches them to some queue, where they wait to be seen.
 - One or more doctors can finish treating patients, in which case they immediately start treating the first person in their queue.

-The state is a list of lists, each list representing a queue.
+The state is a list of Doctor instances, each with their own queue, along with a couple representing whether there is a patient waiting to be dispatched and if so, its need.
 In each queue, patients are represented by an integer which corresponds to the number of timesteps they have spent in the queue.

 The total number of patients in the hospital at any given time is bounded.
 When the hospital is full, any arriving patient is sent away (with a penalty for the agent).